web3-wallet/web3-wallet/docs/connector.md

 ## Implement a Connector for a wallet

 If you need to implement a connector for a specific wallet, you can easily do so by extending the abstract connector class provided by the @web3-wallet/core package.
-In most cases, implementing a wallet connector can be accomplished with just a few lines of code.
+In most cases, implementing a wallet connector can be accomplished with few lines of code.

 ```ts
 import type { Provider, ProviderRpcError, WalletName } from '@web3-wallet/core';